BattlesnakeOfficial/rules/README.md

 go build -o battlesnake cli/main.go
 ```

-This will create the `rules` command, that you can use.
+This will create the `battlesnake` command, that you can use.
 It currently has one verb: `play`.

 ```
 Use the CLI to configure and play a game of Battlesnake against